LinkedInLearning/circuitpython-connecting-a-robot-cat-to-the-internet-2253163/README.md

 	Commit changes using this command: git commit -m "some message"

 ## Installing
-1. To use these exercise files, you must have the following installed:
+1. To use these exercise files, you must copy and paste `firmware/code.py` into a file named `code.py` on your CircuitPython compatible board (the course uses the "Adafruit Metro M4 Express Airlift Lite" board).
-	- [list of requirements for course]
-2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
+2. (Optional) Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]

 [0]: # (Replace these placeholder URLs with actual course URLs)